The mission of the Martha Holden Jennings Foundation is twofold:

-In the process, the Board reaffirmed two immutable principles that broadly define our mission.
-The first, from the Foundation's Articles of Incorporation, is "… to foster the development of individual young people to the maximum possible extent … in secular primary and secondary schools."
+(1) to foster the development of individual young people to the maximum possible extent in Ohio’s secular primary and secondary schools, and

-The second, is "… to provide a means for greater accomplishment on the part of Ohio's teachers, to encourage creativity in teaching and to bring greater recognition to the teaching profession."
+(2) to provide a means for greater accomplishment on the part of Ohio’s teachers by encouraging creativity in teaching and bringing greater recognition to the teaching profession.

 We have specified four goals for our activities: